shamir0xe/Image-Generator/README.md

 # Image-Generator
-This library changes the image you provide with the image samples the movie you want!
+This library changes the image you provide with the image samples from the movie you want!